japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

 fetchBlocks then creates a `RetryingBlockFetcher.BlockFetchStarter` where `createAndStart` method...FIXME

-Depending on the maximum number of acceptable IO exceptions (such as connection timeouts) per request, if the number is greater than `0`, fetchBlocks creates a xref:core:RetryingBlockFetcher.adoc#creating-instance[RetryingBlockFetcher] and xref:core:RetryingBlockFetcher.adoc#start[starts] it immediately.
+Depending on the maximum number of acceptable IO exceptions (such as connection timeouts) per request, if the number is greater than `0`, fetchBlocks creates a core:RetryingBlockFetcher.md#creating-instance[RetryingBlockFetcher] and core:RetryingBlockFetcher.md#start[starts] it immediately.

 NOTE: `RetryingBlockFetcher` is created with the `RetryingBlockFetcher.BlockFetchStarter` created earlier, the input `blockIds` and `listener`.